Risk Budgeting Definition

 The portfolio returns can be easily calculated using the weighted average method considering 50:50 weights (Wx, Wy) of each asset class.
 Next, we calculate the standard deviation (which is a measure of risk or volatility) of each asset class (σx,σy) using the built-in formula.
 We also calculate the correlation between the two asset classes (Corrxy) using the built-in formula.

-Therefore, the calculation of portfolio standard deviation (σp) using below formula can be done as follows,
+Therefore, the calculation of portfolio standard deviation (σp) using the below formula can be done as follows,

 - σp2 = (Wx*σx)2 + (Wy*σy)2 + 2*Wx*σx*Wy*σy* Corrxy